c2mon/c2mon/docs/docs/index.md

 ---
-layout: default
+layout:   post
+title:    C2MON documentation
+Summary:  The official CERN Control and Monitoring Platform (C2MON) documentation
 ---
-# C2MON documentation

-Welcome to the official CERN Control and Monitoring Platform (C2MON) documentation.
+Welcome to the official CERN Control and Monitoring Platform (C2MON) documentation!

----

 The CERN Control and Monitoring Platform (C2MON) is an open-source heterogeneous time-series data acquisition/subscription framework with alerting and control functionalities that can be used for building many different types of system.
 Check out the potential [use cases](overview/#use-cases).